Does caffeine affect blood sugar?

-Caffeine impairs insulin action, but doesn't necessarily affect blood sugar (glucose) levels in young, healthy adults.
-However, if you have type 2 diabetes, the impact of caffeine on insulin action may be associated with a small, but detectable rise in blood sugar levels, particularly after meals.
-About 250 milligrams of caffeine — or the equivalent of 2 to 2 1/2 cups (473 to 591 milliliters) of plain, brewed coffee — a day may cause this effect.
+If you already have diabetes, however, the impact of caffeine on insulin action may be associated with higher or lower blood sugar levels.
+For some people with diabetes, about 200 milligrams of caffeine — or the equivalent of one to two 8-ounce (240-milliliter) cups of plain, brewed coffee — may cause this effect.

-If you have type 2 diabetes and you're struggling to control your blood sugar levels, limiting the amount of caffeine in your diet may provide a benefit.
+Caffeine affects every person differently.
+If you have diabetes or you're struggling to control your blood sugar levels, limiting the amount of caffeine in your diet may provide a benefit.

 M. Regina Castro, M.D.